You will also find the EAN table under the heading Pricelist.

 - Select the corresponding cell range in your table.

-- Call the command FORMAT CELLS.
+- Call the CELL FORMAT function.
 You can do this in all Excel versions by pressing CTRL 1.

 - Activate the COUNT tab in the following dialogue box.